evankroz/RTEM/README.md

 >Note: Main RTEM should be connected to laptop through cable or connection (soon) WITHOUT ignitors/leads in the motor.
 Relay triggers upon connection and WILL PREMATURELY IGNITE MOTOR.

-1. Navigate to the `code` directory:
+1. Navigate to the `src` directory:

     ```
-    cd code
+    cd src
     ```
 2. Run the main script: